gavika/openvpn/README.md

 ------------
 The `gavika.openvpn` role depends on `gavika.easy_rsa`.

+The following collections are required:
+* `community.aws`

+The `boto3` Python library is required.

 The role `gavika.openvpn` should be used along with `gavika.easy_rsa`.

 Example playbook to setup CA server: `easy-rsa-playbook.yml`